FreHu/abaplint-clean-code/rules.md

 I think it is the same thing as avoid_use.
 Includes `refresh`, `compute`, `add`, `subtract`, `multiply`, `move`, `divide`, `requested`.

+Enabled.

 ### functional_writing

 Checks that method calls use the functional `method()` style instead of `CALL METHOD method` if possible.

-Enabled by default.
+Enabled.

 ### avoid_use